QAMinn2468/My-Neighborhood-p7/2README.md

 Welcome to my map of Fareham, England.
 This project is built with Yarn and React.js.
 This is project 7 of 7 in Udacity's Front End NanoDegree.
 OpenWeatherMap.org is used for the third-party API, which provides the local weather.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Instructions

 Download from https://github.com/QAMinn2468/p7.
 On the command line, in the program folder, type: 'yarn install' then 'yarn start'.
 This will open a local server on your browser where you may view the project.